OliverAbraham/BackupServerDaemon/README.md

 ### Group configuration
+- DataObject: only for my personal home automation server
+- MqttTopic: the destination topic for the status message
 - Strategy: "TakeOldestFolder" or "TakeNewestFolder"
 - Ratings: Here you can put a set of rules to summerize the age in days to a status message.

 # SCREENSHOTS
 ![Alt Text](Screenshots/screenshot1.jpg)